 Home country elections – Germany

-When abroad, German nationals can vote or stand as a candidate in elections for the German Bundestag and the European Parliament.
+German nationals living abroad are also entitled to vote or stand as a candidate in elections to the German Bundestag and to the European Parliament.

-The right to vote for German citizens usually requires either living in Germany or (for European Parliament elections) in another EU country.
-However, German citizens living abroad also have the right to vote if they had resided in Germany for at least one uninterrupted three-month period after attaining the age of 14, if that period was no more than 25 years before the election.
+However, German citizens living abroad also have the right to vote if they were resident in Germany for at least one uninterrupted three-month period after attaining the age of 14, provided that the period in question was no more than 25 years before the election.

-German citizens residing abroad who do not meet these conditions may still be entitled to vote if, for other reasons, they are personally and directly familiar with political circumstances in Germany and are affected by them.
+German citizens living abroad who do not meet these conditions may still be entitled to vote if, on other grounds, they have close personal ties to the political landscape in Germany and are affected by it.

-If you are permanently resident outside of Germany you must register to vote in the German municipality in which you were last registered before leaving Germany.
+If you are permanently resident outside Germany, you must register to vote in the German municipality in which you were last registered.

-If you have never resided in Germany, you must register in the municipality you are most closely associated with (for elections to the German Bundestag) or in Berlin, Bezirksamt Mitte (for European Parliament elections).
+If you have never lived in Germany, you must register in the municipality with which you are most closely associated (for elections to the German Bundestag) or in Berlin, Bezirksamt Mitte (for elections to the European Parliament).

-If you are not permanently resident in Germany, then the Federal Ministry of the Interior is responsible for issuing the certificate.
-You should apply for it either at the diplomatic or consular mission of the Federal Republic of Germany responsible for your place of residence, or otherwise directly at the Ministry of the Interior.
+If you are not permanently resident in Germany, your authorisation will be issued by the Federal Ministry of the Interior.
+In this case, you should submit your application either to the diplomatic or consular mission of the Federal Republic of Germany responsible for your place of residence, or directly to the Ministry of the Interior.